A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Experiment Set-ups and Results

-As shown by Table \ref{table:compare_dl}, the performances of three deep learning methods can significantly outperform the MLs'.
+As shown by Table \ref{table:compare_ml}, the performances of three deep learning methods can significantly outperform the OC-SVM and IF's.
 Even under intense attack strength, both the OC-SVM's and the IF's detection rates are relatively low.
-Firstly, as real-time load profiles are considered, different loads have different ranges and tendencies so that the obtained measurements are more complex and temporally correlated (Fig. \ref{fig:load_profile}) that may exceed the ML's competence.
+Firstly, as real-time load profiles are considered, different loads have different ranges and tendencies so that the obtained measurements are more complex and temporally correlated (Fig.\ref{fig:load_profile}) that may exceed the ML's competence.
 In the meanwhile, the first 26 components are considered through PCA which is still high for machine learning algorithms.
 Secondly, IF is set to be semi-supervised which leverages its separation effects on the unseen attack samples.

-The $TPR$ of the proposed method is slightly lower that it without input dropout layer as the cost of considering all availability attack possibilities during training.
+Furthermore, the $TPR$ of the proposed method is slightly lower than LSTM-AE as the cost of considering all availability attack possibilities during training.
 It suggests that if there is no availability attack, LSTM-AE can be safely implemented for detection.
 As the FDIA becomes more intense, the assaults turn to be less stealthy to the control center and the difference between these two methods becomes negligible.

-Table \ref{table:compare_dl} evaluates the $TPR$s of LSTM-AE, DAE, and LSTM-RDAE under varying FDIAs and availability attack ratios.
+Table \ref{table:compare_dl} evaluates the $TPR$s of LSTM-AE, DAE, and the proposed LSTM-RDAE under varying FDIAs and availability attack ratios.
 Firstly, the detection strategy of LSTM-AE follows the method in Section \ref{sec:detection_strategy}.
 As it is trained without specifying missing input condition, LSTM-AE is leveraged by the large false alarm causing the lowest detection rate of the three methods.
 In all attack scenarios in Table \ref{table:compare_ml} and \ref{table:compare_dl}, the proposed algorithm outperforms the DAE, especially when the FDIAs are small and $\gamma$s are large (highlighted in red) which verifies that the temporal correlations extracted by the recursive LSTM cells can give more confidence on the unavailable measurements as discussed in Fig. \ref{fig:LSTM_DAE_manifold}.